aidanc2004/c-data-structures/README.md

 # Data Structures

 Reimplementations of all of my data structures from Data Structures and Algorithms (COMP-2116), but in C instead of Java.

+Not intended for actual use, just for learning.